Ki-re/DGT-Exam-Alert/README.md

 <br />

+## Disclaimer

+This script was designed in 2022 and is no longer being maintained.
+Feel free to adapt the code to your needs.

 <!-- About the Project -->

 ## About the Project

 A simple script that tracks the exam results on the DGT and sends a telegram message with the conclussion once published

-This script was designed on 2022 and is no longer being mantained, feel free to adapt the code to your needs

 <!-- Requirements -->